cmcgrath84/logictools/README.md

 1. What is this program?
 2. Practice Logical Syntax
 3. Practice Truth Tables
+4. How will this program be improved in the future?
-4. What is propositional logic?
+5. What is propositional logic?

 ## What is this program?